-- Radiation therapy: This treatment uses x-rays or gamma rays to treat cancer.
+- Radiation therapy uses x-rays or gamma rays to treat cancer.
 Radiation kills cancer cells and may stop the cancer from spreading.

-- Chemotherapy: This medicine is used to treat cancer by killing cancer cells.
+- Chemotherapy medicine is used to treat cancer by killing cancer cells.
 Chemotherapy may also be used to shrink lymph nodes that have cancer in them.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.